German October: Occupation of the Ruhr by the French and Belgians

-Shortly after the Cuno government took office, Belgian and French troops marched into Germany on January 11, 1923 and occupied the Ruhr area.
+Shortly after the Cuno government took office, Belgian and French troops marched into Germany on January 11, 1923, and occupied the Ruhr area.
 The reason was that Germany did not fulfill her reparations obligations under the Treaty of Versailles by failing to deliver sawn timber, telegraph poles and coal.
 France, hounded by its foreign creditors, was ready to use force to extract reparations from Germany.
-This approach was heavily criticized and, among other things, viewed as a policy “close to the edge of the war”.
+This approach was heavily criticized and, among other things, viewed as a policy "close to the edge of the war".
 France received no support from the Allies.
 But neither Washington nor London hurried to Germany's aid.

 The response of the Cuno government was a policy of "passive resistance": "refusing follow the instructions of the occupiers."
 As part of the passive resistance, public moments of silence were held and the officials and employees of the Reichsbahn delayed the travel of the coal trains to the west.
 When this took effect, after a while the French troops began to seize and shut down mines and coking plants and to arrest people.
 They also took over the railway system.
 The Reich had to continue to pay the salaries of officials and employees of the Reichsbahn and also give the mining companies large loans so that they could pay the salaries of their workers.
 This intensified the economic hardship that resulted in the hyperinflation.

-Countrywide strikes and coup attempts in Saxony and Thuringia
+Countrywide strikes and left-wing paramilitaries in Saxony and Thuringia

 At the same time there were strikes and unrest against the Reich government throughout the country, especially in Bavaria.
 The trade unions and workers' assemblies close to the KPD tried to instigate a general strike against the Cuno government.
 During this time the KPD was very influential in Saxony, where a social democratic minority government under Erich Zeigner ruled with parliamentary support from the KPD.
 One consequence was that the paramilitary proletarian hundreds were not banned there, but began in August 1923 to intensify their military exercises and to collect weapons.
-Also in Thuringia with a social democratic minority government under August Frölich, the KPD was influential and its hundreds were not banned.
+Moreover, in Thuringia with a social democratic minority government under August Frölich, the KPD was influential and its hundreds were not banned.